immunogenomics/RA_Atlas_CITEseq/README.md

 myeloid_uwot_model
 ```

-Taking one cell type reference as an example, you will see the saved datafrmaes as follows:
+Every reference data has the same format.
+Taking one cell type reference as an example, you will see the saved datafrmaes as follows.
 ```
 ref <- readRDS("myeloid_reference_2023-03-12.rds")
 str(ref)